R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 ### Prep Titanfall Server files

-You will need obtain Titanfall's game files, typically by copying over your Titanfall installation folder and placing it on the Linux machine.
+You will need obtain Titanfall2's game files, typically by copying over your Titanfall2 installation folder and placing it on the Linux machine.
 Most of these files are for SP and therefore we can delete from the installation folder and prune the file size down to \~5GB.

 Easiest way to do this is to copy the entire Titanfall2 folder to the server and delete the [following files](https://github.com/pg9182/northstar-dedicated#reducing-the-size-), or alternatively download and run [this sh script](https://gist.github.com/pg9182/9a962adbfc27e93237cd14e4523c9da8) made by pg9182 (note: this only downloads assets necessary to run a server and does not download a copy of the game).